evertjr/vxcode-theme/README.md

-# VXCode Theme for VSCode
+# VXcode Theme for VSCode

 ## A sleek, Xcode-inspired theme for Visual Studio Code

-VXCode is a visually please theme inspired by the aesthetics of Xcode and it's syntax colors.
-Tailored primarily for TS/JS development, but should look good on other programming languages.
+VXcode is a soothing theme that draws inspiration from the aesthetics and color palette of Apple's Xcode.
+Carefully crafted to make syntax highlighting feel intuitive and easy to read, especially on TS/JS projects, but it should look good in other languages too.

 ## Preview